MarioSieg/MarioSieg/README.md

 - 📫 How to reach me: **mt3000@gmx.de**

-- ⚡ Fun fact **I love low level programming, from OS development to game engine systems.**
+- ⚡ Fun fact **The closer something is to the machine, the more it interests me!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">